do87/poly/README.md

 Poly is a project focused on implementing and managing agents that can run plans in various environments

-The project consists of a mesh API which is the single source of truth, and agents that can be extended and implemented according to the developer's needs.
+The project consists of a mesh server which is the single source of truth, and agents that can be extended and implemented according to the developer's needs.

 <br />